codersclub/DRKB/multimedia/audio/play_note/index.md

 notes via the PC speaker.
 I know that WAV and MIDI files are available in todays technology, but sometimes one does not need all that overhead.
-The class is useful for certain types of alarms (specially if the user has his sound card volume muted) or simple \"Cell Phone\" like jingles.
+The class is useful for certain types of alarms (specially if the user has his sound card volume muted) or simple "Cell Phone" like jingles.
 The trick of the matter in Delphi is that the standard DELPHI implementation of BEEP takes no arguments and has only one sound.
 However the WIN API BEEP() takes two arguments.